minshi123/gitlab/doc/user/compliance/license_compliance/index.md

 Read more on [how to use private Maven repos](../../application_security/index.md#using-private-maven-repos).

-`MAVEN_CLI_OPTS` can also be used to connect to a trusted Maven repository that uses a self signed or internally trusted certificate.
+You can also use `MAVEN_CLI_OPTS` to connect to a trusted Maven repository that uses a self-signed or internally trusted certificate.
 For example:

 ```yaml
 include: